iguessthislldo/opendds-devguide-converter/devguide/getting_started.rst

   * When using MPC, add ``dcps_ts_flags += --no-default-nested`` to the project.

   * When using CMake, this can be done by setting either the ``OPENDDS_DEFAULT_NESTED`` global variable to ``FALSE`` or adding ``--no-default-nested`` to the ``OPENDDS_IDL_OPTIONS`` parameter for ``OPENDDS_TARGET_SOURCES``.
-    See ``docs/cmake.md`` in the source for more information about using OpenDDS with CMake.
+    See ``$DDS_ROOT/docs/cmake.md`` in the source for more information about using OpenDDS with CMake.

 In cases where the module default is not nested, you can reverse this by using ``@nested`` or ``@nested(TRUE)`` for structures/unions and ``@default_nested`` or ``@default_nested(TRUE)`` for modules.
 NOTE: the ``@topic`` annotation doesn’t take a boolean argument, so ``@topic(FALSE)`` would cause an error in the OpenDDS IDL Compiler.

+.. _getting_started--processing-the-idl:

 Processing the IDL
 ==================

+..
+    Sect<2.1.2>

 This section uses the OMG IDL-to-C++ mapping (“C++ classic”) as part of the walk-through.
-OpenDDS also supports the OMG IDL-to-C++11 mapping, see section :ref:`Using the IDL-to-C++11 Mapping` for details.
+OpenDDS also supports the OMG IDL-to-C++11 mapping, see section :ref:`opendds_idl--using-the-idl-to-c-11-mapping` for details.

 The OpenDDS IDL is first processed by the TAO IDL compiler.